Bragging about betting on Trump: setting a bad example

 At the table I mostly faced a single adversary.
 A guy who was clearly playing drunk.
 He was even politely invited by the card dealer to leave the table, after he knocked over his drink all over the green carpet.

-The topical moment was when I went all in against Drunk Guy.
+The topical moment was when I wentagainst Drunk Guy.

 I was almost done.
 I had nothing.
 Until the very end.